India faces first legal challenge against online money games ban

 Both apps have discontinued their money games after the ban.

-MPL did not respond to Reuters queries, while Dream11 said it plans to "build a great Indian sports company, driven by AI and the creator economy".
+MPL did not respond to Reuters queries, while Dream11 said it plans to "build a great Indian sports company, driven by artificial intelligence and the creator economy".

 Modi's government has repeatedly expressed its unhappiness over money-based games, saying they cause addiction.